What is the pensions annual allowance in 2022-23?

-However, the Chancellor has increased the tapered annual allowance thresholds by £90,000.
-This applies to all high earners but will particularly help to ease the pressure on some NHS workers (eg doctors and surgeons) who’ve received large tax bills as a result of their earnings.
+However, the Chancellor in 2020 increased the tapered annual allowance thresholds by £90,000.
+This applies to all high earners but is particularly helpful to ease the pressure on some NHS workers (eg doctors and surgeons) who’ve received large tax bills as a result of their earnings.

 In April 2020, both the threshold and adjusted incomes rose by £90,000 to £200,000 and £240,000 respectively.
 For those with total income over £300,000, the annual allowance gradually falls from £10,000 to £4,000 meaning that it is £4,000 only for anybody earning in excess of £312,000.

 The table below shows how your annual allowance currently reduces as your income increases above £240,000.